 1 Issuer Intesa Sanpaolo S.p.A.

 2 Unique identifier XS0364645852

 3 Governing law(s) of the instrument English law, except for subordination provisions

 REGULATORY TREATMENT

 4 Transitional CRR rules Tier 2

 5 Post-transitional CRR rules Tier 2

 6 Eligible at: solo; consolidated; solo & consolidated Solo & consolidated

 7 Instrument type Debt instrument - Art.
 62 CRR

-8 Amount recognised in regulatory capital (€/mln) 84
+8 Amount recognised in regulatory capital (€/mln) 60

 Nominal amount of instrument: original amount in currency of issuance (mln) 120

 9 Nominal amount of instrument: original amount - currency of issuance Euro

 Nominal amount of instruments: conversion of original amount into euro (€/mln) 120

 9a Issue price 100

 9b Redemption price 100

 10 Accounting classification Liability - amortised cost

 11 Original date of issuance 27/06/2008

 12 Perpetual or dated Dated

 13 Original maturity date 27/06/2018

 14 Issuer call subject to prior supervisory approval No

-1.5 Optional call date N/A
+Optional call date N/A

 15 Contingent call dates and redemption amount N/A

+16 N/A

-16 Subsequent call dates, if applicable N/A
+16 Subsequent call dates, if applicable IVA

 COUPONS / DIVIDENDS

 17 Fixed or floating dividend/coupon Fixed

 18 Coupon rate and any related index 0.0616

-19 Existence of a dividend stopper No No
+19 Existence of a dividend stopper No

-19 Fully discretionary, partially discretionary or mandatory (in terms of timing) N/A
+Fully discretionary, partially discretionary or mandatory (in terms of timing) N/A

-20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully discretionary, partially discretionary or mandatory (in terms of timing) - reasons for IVA
+20a Fully discretionary, partially discretionary or mandatory (in terms of timing) - reasons for discretion N/A

-discretion N/A

 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) N/A

 21 Existence of step up or other incentive to redeem No

 22 Noncomulative or comulative Cumulative

 23 Convertible or non-convertible Non-convertible

 24 If convertible, conversion trigger(s) N/A

 25 If convertible, fully or partially N/A

 26 If convertible, conversion rate N/A

 27 If convertible, mandatory or optional conversion N/A

 28 If convertible, specify instrument type convertible into N/A

 29 If convertible, specify issuer of instrument it converts into N/A

 30 Write-down features No

 31 If write-down, write-down trigger(s) N/A

 32 If write-down, full or partial N/A

 33 If write-down, permanent or temporary N/A

 34 If temporary write-down, description of write-up mechanism N/A

 35 Position in subordination hierarchy in liquidation Senior to Additional Tier 1, Junior to Senior Unsecured

 36 Non-compliant transitioned features No

 37 If yes, specify non-compliant features N/A

+N/A = Not applicable